-A standard Join or Merge enables you to gather and manipulate tables of data for exciting insights into data relationships.
-The process consists of combining tables side-by-side horizontally (illustrated in Figure 1) and matching related rows to bring together some or all of each table's contents.
+A standard Join or Merge enables you to combine tables side-by-side horizontally by matching related rows.
+A like column or the same variable name, with the same attributes and like values, is used to connect the tables and bring together some or all of each table's contents.